BBC-Data-Unit/airport-crime/crimeairportcsvs.md

-# Using command line to filter dozes of CSV files to one that matches a criteria
+# How we used command line to filter dozens of CSV files to one that matches a criteria

 We have downloaded 1.8GB of CSV files - spread across dozens of folders.
 From those we want to extract any containing the word 'airport'.
 We need the following commands: